top of page

 Surface vs. Substance.

 I once worked with a team of senior executives in a leadership workshop.
 Before we started, their boss handed me a list: metrics they should know, initiatives they should recite, priorities they should echo.
+It left me asking: why wasn’t this already built into how the leader guided them every day?

 That list wasn’t just unnecessary, it was revealing.
 If leaders need to hand out cheat sheets for what their teams should already embody, it means the culture hasn’t been lived day to day.
 People don’t need to be coached on what’s real when they see it modeled consistently.
+That gap between what leaders expect and what they model is the difference between surface and substance.
+Surface leadership may look convincing until pressure arrives.
+Substance endures because it has already been proven.

+I’ve also seen leaders step into frontline settings.
+Whether boutiques, service centers, warehouses, they work shoulder to shoulder with their teams.
+No fanfare.
+No formalities.
+Just presence and action.
+Those moments confirm leadership more powerfully than any campaign.
 One store director I worked with walked the floor every morning, not to “check boxes,” but to ask her team what they were working on and how she could help.
 Ten minutes.
 Those ten minutes set a tone more powerful than a month’s worth of memos.

 Presence works when it’s practiced with intent.But presence alone isn’t the whole story.
 Step in too often and you save the sale instead of teaching others how to.
 Step back too far and leadership reduces to instructions.
 Proof lives in the balance: supporting, modeling, enabling.